What is Profit Before Tax (PBT)?

 To calculate the PBT of a company, one must follow several steps.
 They are:

 1. Collect all the financial data about the income earned by the company

-The earnings can come from different sources such as rental income, discounts received, total sales, among others.
+The earnings can come from different sources such as rental income, discounts received, and total sales, among others.
 Other unique income sources include service income, interest earned on bank accounts, and bonuses.